lespicker/tachyons-one-page-scroll/content/products/tonga-whales.md

     data_item_image: "/images/workshop/tonga/whale-of-a-time-130844.jpg"
     data_item_categories: "tour"
     data_item_shippable: "false"
-    event_date: 2022-09-28T08:00:00Z
+    event_date: 2022-10-11T08:00:00Z
-    event_end: 2022-10-15T08:00:00Z
+    event_end: 2022-11-01T08:00:00Z
-    deposit: $7,000
+    deposit: $22,278
-    notes: Can anything be more exciting than snorkeling with and photographing humpback whales and their calves? $7,000 per person double occupancy.
-After initial $500 deposit,  you will immediately be billed $2,500, to be paid by check.
-Final payment of $4,000 is due on March 29, 2020.
-Deposits are refundable as follows; 50% by December 15, 2021, and 25% by February 15, 2020.
+    notes: Can anything be more exciting than snorkeling with and photographing humpback whales and their calves? $22,278 per person double occupancy or $25,040 single occupancy.
+After initial $500 deposit,  you will immediately be billed $7,000, to be paid by check.
+You will be billed the remainder in two seperate payments.
+Deposits are refundable as follows; 50% by August 1, 2021, and 25% by February 15, 2022.
 Final payments are not refundable.
 All costs are in U.S. dollars.
     bcolor: black
 weight: 3
 aliases: